Add users to IDaaS

 Assign user authenticators

-Configure External ID for users
+Configure an External ID for users